 Diwali around the corner?
 It’s time for cards party and lots of gambling.
 It’s time to loosen those pockets and spend a buck or two on teen patti, whether or not you know the game.
-It ain’t no Vegas but it ain’t no less, and what is Diwali about if not food, lights and gambling?
+It ain’t no Vegas but it ain’t less either, and what is Diwali about if not food, lights and gambling?

 Bored of the same old teen patti game though?
-Here are 8 fun variations you may add to play this Diwali
+Here are 8 fun variation card games for Diwali party.

 The game goes easy.
 You’ve to make a number closest to 999.
 All pictures including jacks, queens and kings are zeroes and Ace is one.
 So if you are dealt 5, 8 and Ace the closes number you make is 851.
 Whoever is the closest wins hands down!